Component Creator

 add_subdirectory(${CMAKE_CURRENT_SOURCE_DIR}/ores.refdata)

-add_subdirectory(${CMAKE_CURRENT_SOURCE_DIR}/ores.COMPONENT) # new
+add_subdirectory(${CMAKE_CURRENT_SOURCE_DIR}/ores.COMPONENT.api) # new

 add_subdirectory(${CMAKE_CURRENT_SOURCE_DIR}/ores.assets)